 Your statement period is the short time frame where purchases made on the credit card are classified as an interest-free loan.
 The statement period is usually listed in the top left-hand corner of the statement.
 To avoid paying interest, be sure to understand the interest-free days offered by your credit card lender.
 For instance, a common mistake is to assume that the interest-free period starts on the date of a purchase.
 That’s not correct.
 Instead, lenders provide a block of days and any purchase within that block will be interest-free until the statement period expires.
 Say, for example, the credit card offers a 21-day interest-free statement period, starting on your card’s anniversary date of February 12.
 That means, no interest is charged on any purchase made between February 12 and March 3, as long as you pay the full credit card balance by your next due date.
 However, if you do not pay your balance in full, any purchase made during this time will start to accumulate interest charges, starting March 4.

 2. Payment due date

 If you’re having trouble paying your credit card bill by the due date, you could submit a request for the payment due date to be moved.
-For example, you might prefer that it falls shortly after your pay day so you can make sure you have enough money on hand.
-If you’re just struggling to repay that month, you can also request an extension or explain your predicament to the provider.
-You can contact your provider directly to request a change to your payment due date.
+For example, you might prefer that it falls shortly after your payday so you can make sure you have enough money on hand.
+Also, if you’re just struggling to make a payment for one month, you can request an extension or call to explain your situation to the lender’s customer service team.

 Screenshot from RBC, annotated by Finder.